Setting up Discord bots

 member-role-id: '<discord-linked-role>'

 The Discord guild, role, and token must be configured for your Discord Linking bot to start & enable correctly.
-Missing any of these options may cause your bot to fail Discord commands or linking!
+Missing any of these options may cause your bot to fail Discord commands or linking!&#x20;

 The Discord bot can only **run on one server**, but **unlimited servers can connect** **together** via our databasing system to share the same data.
 Make sure when configuring, you only have the bot running on one server

-User Permissions
+### User Permissions

-in the channel(s) you want them to be able to use the Discord linking command.
+Discord members will require access to use `/slash commands` in the channel(s) you want them to be able to use the Discord linking command.&#x20;